-A county in Virginia.
+A county in the state of Virginia.

 Reconimissioned on 9 February 1847, Southampton sailed south on 22 February, rounded Cape Horn, and proceeded up the Pacific coast of the Americas to the California coast.
 For the next two years, she supplied the ships which protected the newly won territory of the United States on the west coast.
 She returned to New York on 2 September 1850 and was decommissioned on the 15th.